 Castle Williams, the centerpiece of the system of fortifications designed to guard New York City just prior to the War of 1812, has long been off-limits to the public.
 After an extensive rehabilitation project, the National Park Service is pleased to open the Castle's to the public for the first time in the fort's 200-year history.

-Castle Williams will be open Wednesday through Sunday from 10 AM till 5:30 PM for the entire public access season (May 24 till September 28, 2014).
+Castle Williams will be open Wednesday through Sunday from 10 AM till 5:30 PM for the entire public access season.
 Access to the Castle's first floor and its museum exhibits is free and unrestricted.

-Tours of the Castle that take visitors through all three levels and the roof run every half hour, 11 AM till 5 PM except Thursdays, when tours run from 11 AM till 1:30 PM.
+Tours of the Castle that take visitors through all three levels and the roof run every hour on the half hour, 11:30 AM till 4:30 PM, Wednesday - Sunday.
 Tours are approximately 30 minutes in length and require a free ticket.
 Tickets are available one hour before each tour begins, and may be picked up inside the Castle.
 No one will be permitted into the Castle's upper floors without a ticket.

 Visitors are advised that tours require climbing three flights of stairs.
 The Castle's upper floors are not handicap-accessible.